Killing a hippie

 Me and Kollberg also recorded some songs as Magsaft, primitive and monotonous electronic music with mostly humorous lyrics in Swedish.
 Then me and Göransson recorded some tracks as well, and then there was the one-track-only (although a pretty long track) Bulldozer which also featured Karlsson on guitar.

 In 1989/1990 I got the idea to record songs using only my very limited Roland S-220 sampler, and only samples made in the room where I recorded.
 Again, mostly foolish lyrics in Swedish.
 The name simply was S-220 Project.

-A little more serious approach to the concept of self-inflicted limitations appeared 1993/1994, a set of songs only made with my analogue Tesico S-60f (and a multichannel tape, of course, but no sequenser this time).
+A little more serious approach to the concept of self-inflicted limitations appeared in 1993/1994, a set of songs only made with my analogue Tesico S-60f (and a multichannel tape, of course, but no sequenser this time).
 The concept was named Me & My Teisco, but some later recordings also featured the Teisco S-110f so a renaming to Me & My Teiscos was obvious.

-In around 1993 me and some friends we're putting together a project studio, the idea was to produce commissioned music for living.
-Not a very stupid idea really, bur we never pulled it through properly.
+In around 1993 me and some friends were putting together a project studio, the idea was to produce commissioned music for living.
+Not a very stupid idea really, but we never pulled it through properly.
 Studio Waveform, as it was called, only produced a single radio commercial during its time.
 Ah, yes that's right, we were also commissioned to make music for a porno movie.
 But after working on it for some time, the producer decided to use a more traditional porn groove instead.
 We weren't that disappointed, really.

 Pump up the …

 On a few occasions, me and Jimmy of Kopfer Kat have joined forces to produce distorted beat pump action, and we also performed at the club Shocks under the name Kopfwler.
 Quite suprisingly, the outcome do sound like a mixture of Kopfer Kat and Howler.